Cultivation of Mulberry

 (i) Most efficient in economizing water use.

-(ii) There is uniform distribution of water on the foliage.
+(ii) There is a uniform distribution of water on the foliage.

 (iii) The percolation loss in porous and sandy soil is avoided.